-Over the long term, we intend to continue to expand by opening or acquiring stores in new markets, which may include small- to medium-sized markets and which may not have existing national outdoor sports retailers.
-As a result, we may have less familiarity with local customer preferences and encounter difficulties in attracting customers due to a reduced level of customer familiarity with our brand.
+Part of our long-term strategy is to continue to expand by opening new stores and in recent years, some of our new stores have not generated four-wall Adjusted EBITDA margins and returns on invested capital that we have historically experienced.
+Opening new stores presents increased risks, especially when we expand into new markets.
+For instance, in new markets, we will have less familiarity with local customer preferences and may encounter difficulties in attracting customers due to a reduced level of customer familiarity with our brand.
 Other factors that may impact our ability to open or acquire stores in new markets and operate them profitably, many of which are beyond our control, include:

-- our ability to identify suitable locations, including our ability to gather and assess demographic and marketing data to determine consumer demand for our products in the locations we select; - our ability to obtain financing on favorable terms or negotiate favorable lease agreements; - our ability to properly assess the profitability of potential new retail store locations; - our ability to successfully rebrand any new stores we acquire and integrate such stores into our existing operations; - our ability to secure required governmental permits and approvals; - our ability to attract, hire and train skilled store operating personnel, especially management personnel; - the availability of construction materials and labor and the absence of significant construction delays or cost overruns: - our ability to provide a satisfactory mix of merchandise that is responsive to the needs of our customers living in the areas where new retail stores are built; - our ability to supply new retail stores with inventory in a timely manner; - our competitors building or leasing stores near our retail stores or in locations we have identified as targets for a new retail store; - consumer demand for our products, particularly firearms and ammunition, which drives traffic to our retail stores; - regional economic and other factors in the geographies in which we expand; and - general economic, political, and business conditions affecting consumer confidence and spending and the overall strength of our business.
+- our ability to identify suitable locations, including our ability to gather and assess demographic and marketing data to determine consumer demand for our products in the locations we select; - our ability to obtain financing on favorable terms or negotiate favorable lease agreements; - our ability to properly assess the profitability of potential new retail store locations; - our ability to successfully rebrand any new stores we acquire and integrate such stores into our existing operations; - our ability to secure required governmental permits and approvals; - our ability to attract, hire and train skilled store operating personnel, especially management personnel; - the availability of construction materials and labor and the absence of significant construction delays or cost overruns; - our ability to provide a satisfactory mix of merchandise that is responsive to the needs of our customers living in the areas where new retail stores are built; - our ability to supply new retail stores with inventory in a timely manner; - our competitors building or leasing stores near our retail stores or in locations we have identified as targets for a new retail store; - consumer demand for our products, particularly firearms and ammunition, which drives traffic to our retail stores; - regional economic and other factors in the geographies in which we expand; and - general economic, political, and business conditions affecting consumer confidence and spending and the overall strength of our business.